 What is encrypted radio transmission?

-In its basic form, radio transmission is not very secure.
+In its basic form, radio transmission has vulnerabilities.
 Devices exist which can interrupt the signal mid-transmission and allow hackers to gain access to the information being sent.
 However, there are now multiple methods for encrypting the information to ensure that it cannot be stolen.

 One of those methods is KeeLoq® rolling code.
 This method is intended to prevent hackers from intercepting signals used in access control systems.
 By constantly changing the ‘password’ required to gain access (on a rolling basis), even if it is intercepted, by the time the hacker tries to use the password they have stolen, it has already changed.